niaid/viral_metagenomics_training_May2022/README.md

 Viruses do no have a single, universal marker gene (like 16S, ITS, COI) that can be used for phylogenetic or similarity-based taxonomic assignment (although group-specific markers do exist, e.g. RDP for RNA viruses).

-[vConTACT2](https://www.nature.com/articles/s41587-019-0100-8) is clusters viral genomes into taxonomy-informative groups based on the idea that related viruses share more genes.
+[vConTACT2](https://www.nature.com/articles/s41587-019-0100-8) clusters viral genomes into taxonomy-informative groups based on the idea that related viruses share more genes.
 ![](figs/vcontact_fig1a.png)
+> Bin Jang, H., Bolduc, B., Zablocki, O. et al. Taxonomic assignment of uncultivated prokaryotic virus genomes is enabled by gene-sharing networks.
+Nat Biotechnol 37, 632–639 (2019). https://doi.org/10.1038/s41587-019-0100-8

 MCL is used to cluster protein sequences based on Diamond-based hit scores, and then ClusterONE is used for hierarchical clustering of viral genomes.